 Accreditation & Consumer Information.

 Drew University is accredited by the Middle States Commission on Higher Education.
 The Theological School, which offers master’s and doctoral degrees, is also accredited by the Association of Theological Schools.
-The Caspersen School offers master’s and doctoral degrees, including a Master of Arts in Teaching accredited by the Teacher Education Accreditation Council.
+The Caspersen School offers master’s and doctoral degrees, including a Master of Arts in Teaching accredited by the Council for the Accreditation of Educator Preparation.
 The College of Liberal Arts confers the BA degree with majors in 31 disciplines.

 The Higher Education Act of 1965 (HEA) as amended by the Higher Education Act of 2008 (HEOA) includes many disclosure and reporting requirements.
 In order to make it easier for current and prospective students, parents and other consumers to locate this information, we’ve put together this Student Right to Know page with links to the required disclosures.

 As an accredited institution by the Middle States Commission on Higher Education (MSCHE), Drew University is required to have effective policies and procedures for tracking and resolving student complaints.

 As student complaints or violations occur, they are responded to through the Standard Operating Procedures and Policies of each school’s Dean’s Office, the Office of Public Safety, Department of Residence Life and the Dean of Students’ Office.
 The primary policy documents are the Academic Catalog and the Student Code of Conduct, known as Daniel’s Dictionary.